 When it comes to starting your own clothing line, having a business plan is a must-have document.
 It does not have to be lengthy because a single page document would suffice as long as the important details are covered within the business plan.
 Here is a comprehensive guide on how to create your clothing line business plan.

 You have to understand your clothing line business plan is an ongoing document.
 It gets modified depending on the need of the business development.
 Clothing business plans adapt to situations and it does not have to be a constant.
 Feel free to modify your business plan template if the situation calls for it.
 However, keep in mind of your goals and objectives and they have to be kept in check within your clothing business plan.
+You can also find inspiration in the business model of other brands.
+Here is a breakdown of a simple clothing brand business plan done by Harvard Business Review.
+Looking at current industry developments and struggles of bigger brands also helps, such as here a description of Gap’s problems.

 Parts of a Clothing Line Business Plan